 The “Three Way Banana Split” cartel, made up of traders at UBS, Barclays, RBS, Citigroup and JP Morgan, was handed a fine totalling 811.2 million euros.

-The Essex Express group involving UBS, Barclays, RBS and MUFG, was fined a 257.7 million euro fine, with the fine against Barclays the largest for this cartel at 94.2 million euros.
+The Essex Express group involving UBS, Barclays, RBS and MUFG, was fined 257.7 million euro, with the fine against Barclays the largest for this cartel at 94.2 million euros.